Jony-17/Artificial-Intelligence/README.md

 - Use vehicle agents that generate simplified but realistic traffic patterns;
 - Integrate these agents to work in a coordinated way to optimize traffic flow;
 - Predict interruptions in traffic flow so that other agents can adapt to avoid them.

+In this project, Docker and Python were used.